|Study Period:||2018 - 2026|

 A growing number of healthcare institutes and enterprises are looking to adopt clinical analytics as part of their operations to offer preventive care by effectively monitoring patient data and individual attention to increasing the effectiveness and efficiency of their services.

-Hospitals in Italy mostly have their own CPOE, EMR, and RFID track & trace platform fully operating in the country.
+Hospitals in Italy mostly have their own Computerized physician order entry(CPOE), electronic medical record(EMR), and Radio-frequency identification(RFID) track & trace platform fully operating in the country.
 The hospital information systems and EMRs in the Lombardy region is one of the largest investment provided by the government in Italy.

 Further, researchers of the Politecnico Di Milano's Digital Innovation in Healthcare Observatory monitors the evolution of digital healthcare in Italy year over year.
 In 2019, they quantified the economic resources used in Italy to build digital support to government healthcare, with around total expense summing up to EUR 1.39 billion.
 This provides a significant contribution to the healthcare analytics market.

 Moreover, a significant share of expenditure is related to patient care, and diagnosis and analytics offer to optimize the process.
 According to a study by MedTech Europe in 2018, about 76.6% of the healthcare expenditure in Europe is related to inpatient and outpatient care.

 The increasing adoption of digital patient records as electronic medical records in the region is seeing a surge that helps organizations offer better care and analysis of patients' various conditions.
 Thus, various patients of hypertension, cardiovascular disease, and other chronic illness patient's data can be better analyzed.